Nordic energy market: Norway

 Hydropower provides almost 88% of the energy production in Norway.
 The country lacks big lakes that can be used for water storage.
 However, there are great height differences due to the country's mountainous nature.
-This together with heavy rain and snowfall each year makes for favourable hydropower conditions.
-Norway has some of the largest hydroelectric power stations in Europe, such as Kvilldal Hydroelectric Power Station at 1240 MW, which is greater capacity than Sweden's largest, Harsprånget at 977 MW.
+This,together with heavy rain and snowfall each year makes for favorable hydropower conditions.
+Norway has some of the largest hydroelectric power stations in Europe, such as Kvilldal Hydroelectric Power Station at 1240 MW, which is a greater capacity than Sweden's largest, Harsprånget at 977 MW.

-Norway exports a significant share of its electricity production via existing submarine cables such as Skagerrak to Denmark, NorNed to the Netherlands.
-There will be future exports via North Sea Link to the UK and NordLink to Germany.
+Norway exports a significant share of its electricity production via submarine cables, including Skagerrak to Denmark, NorNed to the Netherlands, North Sea Link to the United Kingdom and NordLink to Germany.

 Oil and natural gas produced in the country is mostly exported, and the small oil amounts used are mostly for vehicles.